Mahmoud-Matter/Electricity-Theft-Detection-Agent/README.md

 python app.py
 ```

-The web interface will be available at `http://localhost:7860`
+The web interface will be available at a URL like `http://localhost:7860`

 ## Project Structure